RayanKashif69/Distributed-P2P-FileSharing/README.md

 Please take note of the following important behaviors and caveats while running my peer:

+- ALL message handling AND CLI commands are fully functional, for some messages i have suppressed the message logging but you should be able to see the changes on the stats as soon as the messages are exchanged with other peers.
+Below are some other notes for you:

 - **Initial Auto-Fetch May Appear Slow**
   Upon startup, my peer automatically attempts to fetch 3–5 files from the network.
 During this time, it may appear unresponsive. **This is expected behavior.**
   - The network was heavily loaded during my testing, and this caused delays.